akospasztor/docker-lamp/README.md

 The stack consists of three Docker images:

-- Apache server with PHP version 7.4
+- Apache server with PHP version 7.4 and 8.2
 - MySQL server versions 5.7 and 8.0
 - PhpMyAdmin with the latest docker image version